 University of Sunderland

-The university has more than 13,000 students studying a wide variety of subjects across four faculties.
-The University of Sunderland has state-of-the-art facilities and excellent programs in art and design, media, literature, photography, computing, business, criminology, sports science, tourism, the humanities and social sciences.
+The university has more than 13,000 students studying a wide variety of subjects across all academic faculties.
+The University of Sunderland has state-of-the-art equipment and excellent programs in media, art and design.
+Other curricular strengths include literature, computing, business, criminology and sports science.

 • The Students' Union, in conjunction with the University, runs a bus service providing free transport between Halls of Residence, University campuses and other key venues.